muyiwamc2/ParLib/README.md

 * The test file ParLibTest.cpp uses the boost testing framework and boost test library.
 * Doxyfile contains doxygen configuration so a documentation can be generated.

-* Things left to do
+* Things left to do:
 	1. Implement the STL functions based on sorting
 	2. Improve the Code Documentation.
 	3. Update the README file.